Soomaspis

-Soomaspis is a genus of small to average size (about 3 cm or 1.2-inch long) marine arthropods in the Liwiidae Family, that lived during the late Ordovician (early Hirnantian).
-Fossil remains of Soomaspis were collected from the Soom Shale Lagerstätte in Western Cape, South Africa.
+Soomaspis is a genus of small to average size (about 3 cm or 1.2-inch long) marine arthropods in the family Liwiidae, that lived during the late Ordovician (early Hirnantian).
+Fossil remains of Soomaspis were collected from the Soom Shale Lagerstätte in Western Cape, South Africa and also found during excavations of a metro line in Prague, Czech Republic.
 Soomaspis looks like a large, soft agnostid trilobite.
 It has a headshield (or cephalon) wider than the tailshield (pygidium), and in between them three thoracic body segments (somites).
-The genus is monotypic, its sole species being Soomaspis splendida.
+The known species in this genus currently include Soomaspis splendida and Soomaspis labutai.

 Etymology

 The name of the genus is a compound word of the deposit where the species was collected (the Soom Shale), and the Greek word "aspis" (shield).
 The species epithet, splendida comes from the Latin word "splendere" (brightness).
+The species name labutai derives from its discoverer Radek Labuťa.

 Description

 Soomaspis splendida is estimated to be over 3 cm (1.2 inches) along the axis, 1 1/2 times longer than wide.
 The dorsal exoskeleton consists of a cephalon, a pygidium and two or three thoracic somites with articulating half-rings, all non-calcified, supposedly of medium convexity.
 The axis is poorly defined.
 The cephalon is transversely oval, widest at midlength.
 The cephalon is wider than the pygidium.
 Eyes are absent.
 Antennas are not known.
 The body is constricted at the three thoracic somites, so the animal gives the impression to have a waist.
 The pygidium is slightly wider than long, with the greatest width at midlength.
 The pygidium has a mid-ridge and five segments divided by clear furrows on the outer parts of the pleural field.
 The back edge of these furrows curve backwards, ending at a sharp angle to the pygidial margin.

+The holotype of Soomaspis labutai measures about 2.2 cm.
+Compared to S. splendida it has shorter pygidium, narrower cephalon, larger and fewer pits on the pygidium and pits on cephalic doublure.